BenjaminAlbrecht84/MAIRA/README.md

 -  **yellow:** The yellow light means that MAIRA automatically sets the genus to green if its probability is larger than 0.8.
 In the beginning, all genera are automatically set to yellow.
 - **green:** The green light kicks off an analysis of a genus down to species level.

 MAIRA displays all detected genera and species directly within the NCBI taxonomic tree.
-You can manipualte the tree by setting specific thresholds to genus and species nodes by opening the "Taxonomy Bar" (at the bottom of the tree pane).
+You can manipualte the appearance of that tree by setting specific thresholds to genus and species nodes by opening the "Taxonomy Bar" at the bottom of the tree pane.

 To save your result, you can either just store the tree data ("File -> Save -> Save Tree") or all alignment information ("File -> Save -> Save Project").
 Note that so far we have not implemented any export functions.
-I near future, however, you will be able to extract specific sets of reads and alignments to further analyse your data.
+In near future, however, you will be able to extract specific sets of reads and alignments to further analyse your data.

 # Installing MAIRA and obtaining databases

 MAIRA is written in Java and requires a Java runtime environment version 12 or later, freely available from www.java.org.
 Note that the Windows and MacOS X installers both contain a bundled JRE and so separate installation of Java should not be necessary for these two operating systems.

 To install MAIRA locally on your computer simply choose one of the installer programs from below.
 During the installing process you will have to decide how much working memory you want to provide to MAIRA.
 Notice that this strongly depends on the aligner you plan to use.
-If you decide to use our built-in aligner ELLA you should provide at least 14GB, otherwise if you decide to use LAST 4GB is enough.
+If you decide to use our built-in aligner ELLA you should provide at least 14GB, otherwise if you decide to use LAST 4GB should be enough.

 - **Windows:**
 - **Linux:**